Mule Mountains

 The Mule Mountains are a north/south running mountain range located in the south-central area of Cochise County, Arizona.
 The highest peak, Mount Ballard, rises to 7500 ft.
 Prior to mining operations commencing there, the mountains were heavily forested with large Rocky Mountain Douglas-fir (Pseudotsuga menziesii glauca) and other conifers, but these were all cut down for housing needs and to feed the ore smelting furnaces in Douglas, Arizona, approximately 20 miles due east.
 Now, the primary vegetation of the Mules consists of manzanita (Arctostaphylos spp.) brush, juniper, lowland oaks and pines, and various grasses.
 To the east of the mountain range lies Sulphur Springs Valley, and the San Pedro River and Valley to the west.

 The terrain is very rough, with very steep slopes descending into deep canyons.
 Common wildlife species include desert mule deer (Odocoileus hemionus eremicus), Coues' White-tailed deer (O. virginianus couesi), Collared Peccary (Pecari tajacu) (locally known as javalinas), various types of rodents, lizards and a wide variety of birds.
+It is also home to Yarrow's spiny lizard, which is impacted by rising temperatures caused by climate change, and may or may not be listed under the Endangered Species Act of 1973 pending the result of litigation.
 The upper ridges of the mountains consist primarily of a very hard brecciate limestone, and it is very common to find fossils of clams and snails imbedded in them.

 Immediately to the east central area of the Mules lies the Lavender Pit, a large and very deep open pit copper mine dug and mined by the Phelps Dodge Corporation between 1951 through 1974.
 Over a billion tons of copper were extracted from the mine, along with significant quantities gold, silver and lead.
 Also, as a by-product of the mining operations, high quality turquoise (locally known as Bisbee Blue) was also discovered.